jivansupe/git-account-switch/README.md

 2) work
 #?
 2

-🔄 Updating stored GitHub credentials...
 ✅ Switched to 'work' account globally!
-✅ Authentication successful for 'jivan-supe'!
+✅ Authentication successful!
 ```

+## 🔗 Works With

+- ✅ Any GitHub repo using HTTPS
+- ✅ Personal or organization-owned repos
+- ✅ Multiple GitHub accounts

+❌ SSH remote URLs are not supported in this script.

 ---

-## 📦 Git Repo Compatibility

-- ✅ Works with **any Git repo using HTTPS**
-- ✅ Private or public repos
-- ✅ Org-level or personal accounts
-- ❌ SSH remote URLs are not supported in this tool (yet)
+Happy switching! 🔁